-What is Penicillin and How It Works?
+What is Penicillin and how does it work?

 There's essentially an extensive array of penicillin in the market, including:

-Natural penicillin - widely recommended for meningitis, strep throat or other oral infections.
+- Natural penicillin - widely recommended for meningitis, strep throat or other oral infections.

-Penicillinase-resistant penicillin - commonly prescribed for staph infections and deals with thinner spectrum.
+- Penicillinase-resistant penicillin - commonly prescribed for staph infections and deals with thinner spectrum.

-Aminopenicillin - effective towards the obliteration of gram-negative bacteria.
+- Aminopenicillin - effective towards the obliteration of gram-negative bacteria.

 Extended-spectrum penicillin - works the same with aminopenicillin but have a wider spectrum.

-For instance, if your cat is 9.9 pounds, you should give him 1/2 - 1 tablet size of penicillin.
+- For instance, if your cat is 9.9 pounds, you should give him 1/2 - 1 tablet size of penicillin.

 Are There Possible Side Effects?

+Yes.
 Among the side effects, you need to watch out for include:

-Loss of appetite
+- Loss of appetite

-Hives and another form of skin rashes
+- Hives and another form of skin rashes

-Liver or kidney damage
+- Liver or kidney damage

 - Hide the pills in semi-wet or wet food areas in which liquid penicillin blends in dry treats.

-- The food must be way beyond pill proportion-size so your cat would be lured to eat it.
+- The food must be way beyond the medicine proportion-size so your cat would be lured to eat it.

 Giving penicillin to your cat needs confidence, skill, and patience.
-If you think you're not capable of doing the job properly, don't afraid to ask help from your veterinary care team.
+If you think you're not capable of doing the job properly, don't be afraid to ask help from your veterinary care team.

 To Wrap It Up